Reference

 # JSON output for CI/CD

-daana-cli check workflow --format json
+daana-cli check workflow --source --format json

 Completion